 In the US SentimagIC study, the number of nodes removed was 2.4.
 This number will depend upon surgeon technique and preference.
 We advocate that nodes should be removed in accordance with the 10% rule.

 Yes.
 Several centres now use the products in combination.
-It is important to note that currently the Sentimag® probe does not distinguish between the signal from a Magseed® marker versus the Magtrace® node marker.
+It is important to note that currently the Sentimag® probe does not distinguish between the signal from a Magseed® marker versus the Magtrace® lymphatic tracer.

 It is sensible to separate the injection site from the area you wish to sense the Magseed® marker transcutaneously.
 A distance of 2-3 cm will ensure a separate signal for the Magseed® marker is attained.